You are here : Home > Museums & monuments

 Accessibility disabled persons

-The Gallery is accessible to people with reduced mobility (wheelchairs are available for loan).
+The Maison de Victor Hugo is completely accessible to people with reduced mobility.

-Free entrance for the disabled person and his companion upon presentation of proof.
+Free for disabled people and their guide upon presentation of proof.